reframejs/reframe/readme.md

 - **Static DOM**
   <br/>
   When setting `domStatic: true` to a page config, the page is not hydrated.
-  (In other words, the page is not loaded nor rendered in the browser, and is only rendered to HTML on the server.)
+  (In other words, the page is not loaded nor rendered in the browser.
+It is only rendered to HTML on the server.)
   These pages are very performant as (almost) no JavaScript is loaded/executed in the browser.
 - **Code-splitting**
   <br/>